elipZis/aPing/README.md

 Download the latest [release here][3].

 ## Usage
-For a quick start download a [release][3], change into the directory and execute the binary with your options:
+For a quick start download a [release][3], change into the directory and execute the binary with your options, e.g.:
 ```shell script
 ./aping -input="calls.json" -header='{\"Authorization\": \"Bearer eyXYZ\"}' -response -base=http://localhost:8080/api -out=csv
 ```